Human Action: Part Four: Catallactics or Economics of the Market Society

 Then, Mises discusses various topics related to wages, subsistence, and the labor market.
 The classical economists explained wage rates as being determined by the bare subsistence requirements of workers, but this "iron law of wages" was false, as the standard of living of the average worker continued to grow under capitalism.
 The Marxist and Prussian Historical Schools explained modern wage rates as directly caused by historical precedent rather than current valuations.
 Under capitalism, the accumulation of capital has proceeded more quickly than the increase in population, so that the marginal product of the worker has risen over time, allowing for an increase in real wage rates.
 The popular interpretation of the "Industrial Revolution" as being exploitative and requiring pro-labor reforms is a myth.
 Finally, the labor market is affected by changes in market data, and wage rates are equal to the price of the "full produce of labor."

-Chapter 22, "The Nonhuman Original Factors of Production", discusses the theory of rent and land utilization.
+Chapter 22, "The Nonhuman Original Factors of Production", discusses the theory of rent and land use.
 The classical trichotomy of land, labor, and capital is shown to be untenable, and modern economics uses a single theoretical framework to explain the prices of each productive factor.
 The distinction between original and produced means of production is retained, and the use of nonhuman factors of production depends on institutional factors.
 The quantity of available land is so large that submarginal land is not brought into cultivation at all, and some land must be withdrawn from agricultural or other "productive" uses to be used as the foundation for homes, office buildings, factories, etc. The price of a piece of land is equal to the sum of its future rents, discounted by the rate of interest.
 The romanticized notion of land as a noble source of livelihood is discredited, as actual peasants view land as a means for the satisfaction of wants.

 Chapter 23, "The Data of the Market", discusses various topics related to economics.
 Praxeology deals with human action and its theorems are exact as long as the conditions are present.
 Economics does not assume that man is free, but rather deals with the fact of scarcity and the role of coercion in people's behavior in the marketplace.
 Theorems of catallactics apply to private ownership of the means of production, and division of labor.
 The real man and his actions are the focus of economics, not economic man or a statistically average man.
 The market adjusts to changes in data, but entrepreneurs must anticipate the rate of adjustment.
 Cases of external costs reflect loopholes in the legal system rather than flaws in private property.
 Legal restrictions on the market may lead to monopoly gains or differential rents.